| The main problem was his casual attitude to his internal database.

 *No Steaming Krek available at this establishment.
 Try-* =klick=

 He switched his implants off.
 All of them, all at once, sending a spike into the core, which was still struggling with the file conversion.
 When they rebooted, they seemed fine; but that was not the case.
+The cheap filemanager from Argelander was no longer compatible with his exoself operating system, and many files were lost.

 So it was that Daave Eighteight corrupted his citymap file and accidentally got on the wrong vactrain - The Underfloor Express - which took him to Westharm citynode (two thousand kilometres from his destination).
 To make it worse, he only realised his mistake after leaving the station and wondering why all the edgeport buildings had been redesigned.

 It took him six tendays to get home again, mostly on foot.
+On the way he learnt a lot about being a mere human, lost in a technological paradise that was mostly uninterested in him.

 More Information on the locations mentioned in this story